Pjaisw1103/Pjaisw1103/README.md

 📅 **November 2024 – October 2025**

 * Automated Azure infrastructure provisioning using **Terraform**.
-* Designed and maintained **Azure DevOps CI/CD pipelines**.
+* Designed and maintained automated **CI/CD workflows** using Azure DevOps pipelines.
-* Containerized applications using **Docker**.
+* Containerized applications with **Docker** for consistent deployments.
-* Configured monitoring and real-time alerting using **Prometheus and Grafana**.
+* Configured infrastructure monitoring and real-time alerting using **Prometheus and Grafana**.
-* Built reusable Terraform modules for standardized infrastructure.
+* Standardized infrastructure setups using reusable **Terraform modules**.
-* Troubleshot pipeline failures, deployment bugs, and Linux server issues.
+* Troubleshot and resolved pipeline failures, deployment bugs, and Linux server issues.

 ---